michelled/weavly.org/src/robot-activities/meet-sphero.md

 ## Skill Development

+* Analytical/Reasoning (cause and effect)
+* Creative Thinking
+* Directional
+* Observational
+* Parameters
-* Directions
+* Planning
 * Sequencing
-* Parameters
+* Spatial

 ## Level Up

-Complete this activity again with different setting options that were not chosen before, if any remains
+Complete this activity again with different setting options that were not chosen before, if any are remaining.